 How to own a blog for FREE – Part 1

-You’ve decided you really-really want a blog!
-Awesome!..
-There are so many thing and questions to answer before it becomes alive.
-But don’t worry, this series if posts will walk you through all steps necessary to get you up and running on the WEB.
+You’ve decided you really want a blog!
+Awesome!
+There are so many things and questions to answer before it becomes alive.
+But don’t worry, this series of posts will walk you through all the steps necessary to get you up and running on the web.

-New blogs need to build audience to increase traffic and start making some income.
-However in the beginning traffic may not be high enough even to pay for hosting.
-So how do we run a blog almost for FREE, but still maintain high standards?
-Well, most of cloud providers at the time of writing have “one year free” offers.
-The catch is that “free tiers” do not cover large machines or scaling possibilities, however for a “just starting blog” these limitations are acceptable.
+New blogs need to build an audience to increase traffic and start making some income.
+However, in the beginning, traffic may not be high enough even to pay for hosting.
+So, how do we run a blog almost for FREE, but still maintain high standards?
+Well, most cloud providers at the time of writing have “one year free” offers.
+The catch is that “free tiers” do not cover large machines or scaling possibilities; however, for a “just starting blog,” these limitations are acceptable.

 How about security?
 How can we have HTTPS for our blog?
 The answer is free TLS certificate issued by Let’s Encrypt.
 We need that too.

-Another goals is to stay as much independent from a cloud provider’s infrastructure as we can.
-This allows to avoid “vendor lock” and easily migrate our blog to different cloud provider at any time.
+Another goal is to stay as independent from a cloud provider’s infrastructure as we can.
+This allows us to avoid “vendor lock” and easily migrate our blog to a different cloud provider at any time.

 We are also going to use WordPress as our content management system and HAProxy as HTTPS “enforcer”.
-We are going run entire infrastructure in Docker to make setup and testing easy.
+We are going to run the entire infrastructure in Docker to make setup and testing easy.

 Diagram below illustrates our approach.
 We are going to have four containers.